rjqocampo/todo/readme.md

 Welcome to Kanban!

-Kanban is a project and task management application.
-The goal is to help you streamline your tasks efficiently, track due dates, what to prioritize, and also assist you in visualizing the progress of your project.
+Kanban is a simple todo application.
+The goal is to help you categorize your projects, streamline your tasks, track due dates, show what to prioritize, and also assist you in visualizing the progress of your project.
 It is built with HTML, CSS and Javascript.

 Link to live project: https://rjqocampo.github.io/todo/ :point_left: